 Vista Research Group’s research shows this in multiple ways.
 First, the likelihood that someone will be reachable and abstinent one year after treatment is directly related to the length of time that person remains in treatment:

 Unfortunately, the high cost of treatment combined with the refusal of insurance companies to cover long treatment stays means your child is unlikely to spend as long in treatment as you would like.
 In response, I highly recommend you look for a reputable group home that can provide a sober support structure for your child as he or she transitions back to “the real world”.
+Here's our advice on how to find a good sober living home near you.

 I am quite confident my daughter would not be alive today if she hadn’t lived in sober group homes for 6 months after her first treatment and later for another 13 months.
 Whenever we tried having her move back home with us, she would quickly start drinking again.
 And for reasons I still don’t completely understand, I was invariably one of the last to recognize when she was drinking.